 Charli XCX buries BRAT and switches to academic rock

-Charli XCX has decided that her BRAT era, with its lime green background aesthetic and blurry typography, is already history.
+Charli XCX has decided that her BRAT era, with its lime green background aesthetic and blurry typography, is now history.
 The British singer releases Rock Music, a single that abandons hyperpop and visual chaos to adopt a minimalist format: a white cover with serif typography and a somber music video full of cigarettes and guitars.
-A shift that marks distance from the viral success of 2024.
+A shift that distances itself from the viral success of 2024.

 A black and white image: Charli XCX serious, with a cigarette and guitar, minimalist background and serif typography, burying a lime green record.